hynek/structlog/README.rst

 - `JSON <http://www.structlog.org/en/stable/api.html#structlog.processors.JSONRenderer>`_ for easy parsing,
 - or some standard format you have parsers for like nginx or Apache httpd.

-Internally, formatters are processors whose return value is passed into wrapped loggers and ``structlog`` comes with multiple useful formatters out of-the-box.
+Internally, formatters are processors whose return value (usually a string) is passed into loggers that are responsible for the output of your message.
+``structlog`` comes with multiple useful formatters out of-the-box.

 Output